Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 if he'd had a radio on him, if he had told people where he was going to be,

-and also it's not really surprising that he was because he'd travelled
+And also, it's not really surprising that he was because he'd traveled for all over

 Why wouldn't this be fine too?